 Strategic Partnerships, Residential, Condos, Retail, MPC, Mixed-Use

 Resulting from strong demand for new housing in Honolulu and the desire for an urban walkable lifestyle, Ward Village is quickly approaching the sellout of its five mixed-use residential towers that are either delivered or under construction—Waiea®, Anaha®, Ae‘o®, Ke Kilohana, and ‘A’ali’i—which are transforming the popular shopping and dining district into a vibrant neighborhood that offers ocean views and a thoughtfully curated mix of retail experiences set among walkable, open spaces.
-On the heels of a successful sales launch for `A`ali`i, the first turnkey living solution in Hawai‘i, Ward Village recently announced plans for Kō‘ula, the latest tower to be designed by acclaimed architect Jeanne Gang.
-A‘ali‘i and Kō‘ula will continue to expand the selection of new homes at Ward Village and sit at the top of the Victoria Ward Park central plaza, which serves as a key public gathering and activation space for the community.
+On the heels of a successful sales launch for `A`ali`i, the first turnkey living solution in Hawai‘i, Ward Village announced plans for Kō‘ula, designed by acclaimed architect Jeanne Gang.
+A‘ali‘i and Kō‘ula—along with the recently launched residential tower Victoria Place—will continue to expand the selection of new homes at Ward Village and sit at the top of the Victoria Ward Park central plaza, which serves as a key public gathering and activation space for the community.

 Art and culture play an integral role at Ward Village, with public art highlighted throughout the neighborhood, including large-scale wall murals, sculptures and locally inspired exhibits.
-Home of the inaugural Honolulu Biennial in 2017, Ward Village will once again act as the hub of the festival when The Howard Hughes Corporation serves as the co-title sponsor in 2019.
+Home of the inaugural Honolulu Biennial in 2017, Ward Village acted again as the hub of the festival when The Howard Hughes Corporation serves as the co-title sponsor in 2019.